 Zip it!
-Refrain from talking while people are trying to tell you what is on their mind.
+Refrain from talking while people are trying to tell you what is on their minds.
 Silence is golden in order to understand the content and intent of the message.

 Ask Clarifying Questions

-Why questions come across as an interrogation which stops the flow of communication.
+Why do questions come across as an interrogation that stops the flow of communication?
 Why questions are great for solving technical problems but do not serve us well when our goal is to listen.